 Sharing good news with colleagues whether it’s something personal or related to work helps create a closer relationship between different teams in the workforce.
 When goals and missions have been clearly set out, encourage employees to work from home when it is inconvenient for them to commute to work.
 This gives them the flexibility to better organize their day and decreases their stress level.

 As mentioned above, the freedom for employees to work from home should be given so as to decrease burn-out cases in the company.
 During non-working hours, it’s best for employees to not be solicited so that they can cut–off from work physically and mentally.
 If meetings are scheduled in advance, employees can better optimize their time on their projects and plan in advance when to work from home.

 Expressing the company’s visions clearly

-Work together with employees to define the values and the culture that the company is trying to create to make them feel personally engaged with the company.
-Putting up the company’s values or visions on the walls or on a board in the workspace helps them to keep them in mind and feel motivated to work towards that goals.
+Work together with employees to define the values and the culture the company is trying to create to make them feel personally engaged with the company.
+Putting up the company’s values or visions on the walls or on a board in the workspace help them keep them in mind, and work towards these goals.

 Employees feel more enthusiastic about their jobs when they are empowered to do something relevant and significant that are beyond their expectations and when they feel connected to others.

 When they know they are working in an environment where their work is appreciated and rewarded they are more engaged.
 Employees are then more prone to showing up at work energized and with positive vibes.